Welcome to today's edition of the Rush 24-7 podcast.

 If we cut spending, we will help our economy.

-We will send signals to the markets, we will send signals to the business community, the Washington's attempting to get us fiscal house in order.
+We will send signals to the business community that Washington's attempting to get his fiscal house in order.

-That's why the two things that I called on the president uh to do this week uh was to extend all of the current tax rates, and uh let's do a spending bill this month, not after the election.
+That's why the two things that I called on the president to do this week was to extend all of the current tax rates.

-So they took one thing there uh that that he would go along, go along with it, but he would not support tax cuts for the rich to try to get him in trouble with the Republicans when their original effort was to get him in trouble with the whole country.
+So they took one thing there that he would go along, go along with it, but he would not support tax cuts for the rich to try to get him in trouble with the Republicans when their original effort was to get him in trouble with the whole country.

 Now, all these tax cut numbers, and it's hard to follow on the radio, I know.

-So that's why I summed it up.
+That's why I summed it up.

 You could confiscate all income of over a million dollars.

-Just take it, a 100% tax rate on all income over a million, you run the country for a couple days.
+Just take it, a 100% tax rate on all income over a million.

-Uh it hasn't changed.
+It hasn't changed.

-The vast majority of income in this country is middle class income.
+The vast majority of income in this country is middle-class income.

-Boehner smokes cigarettes.
+And Boehner smokes cigarettes.

-Now so does Obama, but we don't hear much about that anymore.
+So does Obama, but we don't hear much about that anymore.

 But Boehner smokes cigarettes.

-Yeah, and Bob Schiefer on the case.
+Yeah, I'm Bob Schieffer on the case.

 I'm a cancer survivor.